-The old stones of Mexico are worth seeing.
-And Indiana Jones can (still) go get dressed.
-To me, the mysterious Mayan pyramids!
+The old stones of Mexico are worth a visit.
+And Indiana Jones can (again) go and get dressed.
+The mysterious Mayan pyramids are mine!

-It's not just diving in life... 😉 When my stay in Mexico in July 2014, I could not pretend to ignore the pyramids of the ancient Mayans, all close.
-Here are four archeological sites that I took the time to explore between two dives, and which I warmly recommend the visit, if you travel in the Yucatan peninsula :
+There is not only diving in life... 😉 During my stay in Mexico in July 2014But I couldn't ignore the pyramids of the ancient Maya, which are very close.
+Here are four archeological sites that I took the time to explore between two immersions, and which I warmly recommend to visit, if you travel in the Yucatán peninsula :

 July 2014.
 Overwhelming heat.
-In this season, in the Caribbean Sea, the Mexican sun is beating.
-In front of me, the remains of a small pyramid of gray stones in the middle of a clearing, surrounded by vegetation.
+In this season, in the Caribbean Sea, the Mexican sun is beating down.
+In front of me, the remains of a small gray stone pyramid in the middle of a clearing, surrounded by vegetation.

-A beautiful iguana is watching me out of the corner of my eye.
-I approach slowly to draw him the portrait.
+A nice size iguana is watching me from the corner of my eye.
+I approach with slow steps to draw his portrait.

-We are in San Gervasio, Maya archaeological site, created around -100 BC.
-JC and occupied until the sixteenth century.
-Surrounded by a small jungle, it is in the center of the nice island of Cozumel, located off Playa del Carmen and Cancún.
+We are in San Gervasio, a Mayan archaeological site, created around 100 BC and occupied until the 16th century.
+Surrounded by a small jungle, it is in the center of the beautiful island of Cozumel, located off Playa del Carmen and Cancún.

-There are old stones, trees hugging the old stones and some dripping tourists, more fascinated by the iguanas stuck in the bushes than by the old stones, in truth.
-Yet this small site dedicated to the Mayan goddess Ixchel - goddess of fertility, the moon, medicine, weaving - is not lacking in charms.
-An ancient paved road, a graceful arch still standing, several temples and buildings in fairly good condition.
+There are old stones, trees hugging the old stones and a few dripping tourists, more fascinated by the iguanas hiding in the brush than by the old stones, really.
+Yet, this small site dedicated to the Mayan goddess Ixchel - goddess of fertility, of the Moon, of medicine, of weaving - does not lack charms.
+An old paved road, a graceful arch still standing, several temples and buildings in fairly good condition.
 The place is peaceful, far from everything.

 I rented a scooter for the day, just to explore Cozumel quietly.
 San Gervasio is my first Mexican "cultural" excursion, my first Mayan pyramid!